CompanyMood/api-documentation/source/includes/_moods.md

-reasonings[custom_tag_id]   | required | ID of the custom tag for the reasoning reasonings[feeling]         | required | feeling for the reasoning reasonings[reason]          | optional | reason for the reasoning as a string
+reasonings[custom_tag_id]   | required | ID of the custom tag for the reasoning reasonings[feeling]         | required | feeling for the reasoning reasonings[reason]          | optional | reason for the reasoning as a string device_uid                  | optional | DeviceUid of the device - only send this if the user is authenticated via QrCode

 ### Response Attributes